 Modern lifejackets cater for just about every boating situation, from kayaking or kite surfing in sheltered waters to offshore fishing or sailing on the open sea.
 With a wide range of styles and colours available, there's a lifejacket to suit your specific needs.
 So be safe and wear yours.

 Visit our Wear A Lifejacket website for more information about choosing the right lifejacket for your lifestyle, including the wide range of lifejackets available now designed specially for children, women and a variety of boating activities like kayaking, kiteboarding, jet skiing and paddle boarding.

 Lifejackets on babies and toddlers

-Because of the varying weight distribution of babies it is difficult to design jackets which have flotation in the right places to keep babies afloat.
-The lifejackets currently available for newborns up to 10 kilograms may not provide a proper fit or perform as expected.
+Because of the varying weight distribution of babies, it is difficult to design lifejackets which have flotation in the right places to keep babies afloat.
+The lifejackets currently available for newborns up to 10 kg may not provide a proper fit or perform as expected.

 You must be sure you know the lifejacket you have works for your infant.
-Transport Safety Victoria recommends that children not be exposed to any risk on a boat on the water.
+Children should not be exposed to any risk on a boat on the water.

 Maintenance and servicing

 It is important that boaters check their jackets regularly, prior to wearing.
 Remember, inflatable lifejackets are not lifejackets until they are inflated and all it takes is a fish hook, or a loose or damaged CO2 cylinder to prevent them from inflating.